mawserver/source/README.md

 # source
-This responbility is ONLY USE to save some file for project.
+This repositories is ONLY USE to save some file for project.